 Nutrition and its importance to stay fit, healthy and live long

-For optimum nutrition we follow a basic food pyramid which signifies the quantity of food to be consumed from each food group.
-5 Food groups includes
+For optimum nutrition, we follow a basic food pyramid indicating the quantity of food to be consumed from each group.
+The five food groups include:

 2. Fruits and vegetables

-Starting from the base, cereals form major portion of the diet, followed by fruits and vegetables, lesser than fruits and veggies will be meats and dairy products and only a very small portion of oils and fats to be consumed.
-Daily consumption of fats for a healthy person should be 3-4tsp/day (inclusive of oil, ghee, butter, cheese, margarine etc).
-If you facing any clinical condition then kindly visit your Registered Dietician and physician for help.
+Starting from the base, cereals form the major portion of the diet, followed by fruits and vegetables, with meats and dairy products in lesser quantities, and a very small portion of oils and fats.
+Daily fat consumption for a healthy person should be 3-4 tsp/day, inclusive of oil, ghee, butter, cheese, margarine, etc. Individuals with clinical conditions should consult a Registered Dietician and physician for guidance.

 The following two tabs change content below.